 Check all experience and education that apply to you and your farming partnersAgriculture-related college degree, Farm/Crop management (3 years or less)

 Briefly describe your current occupation(s) and responsibilities and list previous agricultural employment and experiences.
 If you are currently farming or ranching, please state the size, type(s), and location of the operation.I am not currently farming.
 I grew up in Missoula and have worked on organic farms in Northern California for two summers where I helped cultivate and harvest a variety of summer crops (cabbage, corn, cucumbers, tomatoes, beans, melons, potatoes, squash, lettuce, and berries).
 I have a Master's degree in Agronomy from New Mexico State University, so I am familiar with soil characteristics, irrigation practices, and crop growth requirements.
+I am currently making biochar (carbonized wood) from tree waste and intend to process it for use as a soil amendment to grow annual and perennial crops.

 Counties of interestLake, Missoula, Ravalli, Sanders